BarnyBaron/AWS-Cloud-Challenge/README.md

+This is my attempt at the cloud resume challenge.

-I built this web app on AWS to showcase my CV within its own serverless web application architecture.
+I built this web app on AWS to showcase a serverless web application architecture.

 This site has been built using the following AWS services:

 IAM
 S3
-CloudFront
+AWS CloudFront
-AWS Certificate Manager
+Certificate Manager
 Route 53
 AWS Lambda
-API Gateway
 DynamoDB
-AWS SAM
-and obviously...
-GitHub

-I have implemented a visitor counter which is persisted in a DynamoDB table and configured via a REST API endpoint to update the table using AWS API Gateway and AWS Lambda.
+I have implemented a visitor counter which is persisted in a DynamoDB table and configured a Functional URL via AWS Lambda.

-I implemented the AWS Lambda function using Python code - I'm not a programmer so I had some help with this!
+I implemented the AWS Lambda function using Python - however I'm not a programmer so I had some help with this!

 DNS has been configured via Route 53.

-I use a Serverless Application Model template to update the application and maintain the codebase (Python and JavaScript) in a GitHub repository.

-To complete, I implemented a CI/CD pipeline using GitHub Actions.
+I maintain the codebase (Python and JavaScript) in a GitHub repository and implemented a CI/CD pipeline using GitHub Actions.